grinnell-cs/csc151-images/_eboards/eboard04.md

 ### Attendance

+_Yes, we'll do that once in a while._

 ### Introductory Notes

-* Reminder to self: Demo Gradescope.
-* You can now submit mini-project 4.
+* You can now submit mini-project 1.

 ### Upcoming activities

+_Sam: Don't forget to do a token demo._

 Scholarly

+* Thursday, 2024-02-01, 11am, HSSC 2231 (Auditorium),
+  _Scholars' Convocation, Being a Pandemic Citizen._

 Cultural